pdefusco/CDE_CLI_Articles/code/CDELISTFILTERS.md

-## Listing CDE Jobs and Job Runs with Filters
+## Filtering Jobs, Runs and Resources with Filters

 You can list all jobs and job runs.